Why Illinois?

 Are there Scholarships and Financial Aid available?

-Yes!
-All students can expect to receive TA or RA support and a stipend for the entire duration of study at Illinois Astronomy (based on student progress and fund availability).
-See the Financial Aid page for approximate dollar amounts (these are subject to change).
+We endeavor to provide TA or RA support and a stipend for the entire duration of study at Illinois Astronomy (based on student progress and funding availability).
 The department can also nominate admitted students for 3-year campus-wide fellowships.
-Additionally, we can nominate students from underrepresented minority groups for financial and mentoring support from the Sloan UCEM.
+Additionally, we can nominate students for financial and mentoring support from the Sloan UCEM.

 Can I get application fees waived?